 Accessibility.
 For individuals living in rural areas, it can be hard to access quality healthcare.
 Transportation issues are even more evident for those who have serious health problems, which makes it challenging to access in-person care.

 Privacy and health security benefits.
 Some individuals might be intimidated or anxious about searching for care related to sensitive health issues.
 These might include family planning, mental health, and various aspects of women’s and men’s health.
-Also, people vulnerable to COVID-19 such as seniors and people with underlying medical conditions are likely to benefit from telehealth.
+Also, people vulnerable to COVID-19, such as seniors and people with underlying medical conditions, are likely to benefit from telehealth.

 Telehealth to simplify doctors’ work

 In April 2020, Sermo conducted a survey among physicians.
 They discovered that after the pandemic ends, healthcare specialists are planning to use telehealth technology more often than they used it before.
+According to McKinsey, 84 percent of physicians (as of April 2021) were consulting via remote healthcare services, and 54 percent intended to keep on with this practice.

 Improved work–life balance.
 Doctors want to use telehealth, as it enables a more flexible schedule and helps to reduce burnout.
-Telehealth doctor functionality helps them provide real-time remote services and have greater access to patients.
+Telehealth functionality helps doctors provide real-time remote services and have greater access to patients.
 According to a 2019 report by American Well, the specialists that want telehealth most are those with the highest burnout rates.
 These include specialists in urology, emergency medicine, infectious diseases, neurology, psychiatry, pediatrics, and oncology.

 Ability to attract and retain new patients.
 Doctors consider virtual visits helpful in ensuring convenient, patient-centric care that might widen their patient bases and retain patients.
 Moreover, by providing timely and easy access to care via virtual visits, doctors think telehealth may improve patient outcomes.